DOM RUINART Brut Rosé 1996

 Falstaff

-Light pink with a copper note, very fine perlage.
-Inviting fruit notes, a hint of biscuit and honey lies behind a fine red cherry fruit.
-Complex on the palate, silky texture, delicate berry fruit, lemon nuances, lingers for a long time, mineral finish, seems incredibly youthful, has great balance and finesse, raspberry confit in the aftertaste.
+Pale pink with copper notes, very fine perlage.
+Inviting fruit notes, a hint of biscuit and honey lies behind a delicate red cherry fruit.
+On the palate complex, silky texture, delicate berry fruit, lemony nuances, lingers long, mineral finish, appears immensely youthful, possesses great balance and finesse, raspberry confit on the aftertaste.

 Read more